Wh1teShad0w/dark-PHP/README.md

 # dark-PHP
-Small library in PHP for all operations with a Data-Base or for security( desoler pour mon pietre anglais, je voulais avoir l'air pro)
+Small library in PHP for all operations with a Data-Base or for security
 ---------------------------------------------------------------------------------------------------------
 The Requirements:
 Basics PHP and Apache local host server